Go to page content

 • Eat mulberry leaf powder with a bowl of rice soup

-If your night sweats are caused by menopause, then it may help to take an herbal remedy that reduces menopause symptoms.
+If your night sweats are caused by menopause, then it may help to take an herbal remedy that reduces symptoms of menopause, such as hot flashes.

 Lifestyle changes